ga4gh-rnaseq/schema/rnaget.md

   {
     filter: "minExpression",
     fieldType: "32-bit float",
-    description: "return values with expression => this value" },
+    description: "return values with expression greater than this value" },
   {
     filter: "maxExpression",
     fieldType: "32-bit float",
-    description: "return values with expression <= this value" }
+    description: "return values with expression less than this value" }
 ]
 ```